rust-embedded/book/src/static-guarantees/design-contracts.md

 ## Compile Time Functional Safety

-Because we are enforcing our design constrains entirely at compile time, this incurs no runtime cost.
+Because we are enforcing our design constraints entirely at compile time, this incurs no runtime cost.
 It is impossible to set an output mode when you have a pin in an input mode.
 Instead, you must walk through the states by converting it to an output pin, and then setting the output mode.
 Because of this, there is no runtime penalty due to checking the current state before executing a function.

 Also, because these states are enforced by the type system, there is no longer room for errors by consumers of this interface.
 If they try to perform an illegal state transition, the code will not compile!